jeffreyorazulike/jeffreyorazulike/README.md

 # 💫 About Me:
 🔭 I’m currently working on some personal projects and trying to get into open source <br><be>
 ❓ Ask me about anything related to Android, Flutter and related technologies<br><be>
-⚡ Fun fact: logickoder came from the fact that I love solving logical problems relating to code
+⚡ Fun fact: The name logickoder came from the fact that I love solving logical problems relating to code

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/logickoder)